camilleanelli/camilleanelli.github.io/_posts/2016-7-15-devise-with-rails-4.md

 ---
+tag: Rails 4
 layout: post
-title: Devise with rails 4
+title: Devise with Rails 4
 ---

 It is during a course of programming social network, with an older version of Rails, that I noted it was missing some steps.
 Before starting the install of devise, if you want to make your forms beautiful, (even authentication’s forms)  it is better to install “simple_form”.
 Indeed, I did it after and it was not working.

 => [Here the very simple documentation of simple_form:](https://github.com/plataformatec/simple_form)